mikkokotila/coder/README.md

    chmod +x coder.py
    touch codebook.txt

-2) create a sample where each item to be coded
+2) create a sample where each item to be coded is on its own individual line

 3) run the program by: